winterwolf/typedobject/readme.md

 assert(test:test() == 123)
 ```

-Earlier, I tried to implement a syntax sugar as well for the `Object.extend()`,
+Earlier, I tried to implement a syntactic sugar as well for the
-but later I realized that it only creates problems and is not compatible with
+`Object.extend()`, but later I realized that it only creates problems and is not
-the idea of strong-typing each class field `Object.asset()`, so I decided to
+compatible with the idea of strong-typing each class field with
-remove it.
+`Object.asset()`, so I decided to remove it.

 ### Metamethods